Domain-adapted Learning and Interpretability: DRL for Gas Trading: Model Explainability

 \section{Model Explainability}

 To analyse feature importance and their contribution at various points in time, SHAP plots are used for ad-hoc model explainability analysis.
+In Fig.~\ref{fig:shapley 2014 2020}, the relative feature importance of 2014 and 2020 is presented.

 We analyze the relative feature importance of 2014 and 2020.
 The top 5 features in 2014 are relative close price between t and t-1 with no lag (feature 1), spread between close and 63-day EMA (exponential moving average) with 2-day lag (feature 2), spread between close and 63-day EMA with 1-day lag (feature 3), 3-month volatility-adjusted return with no lag (feature 4) and 12-month volatility-adjusted return with 1-day lag (feature 5).

 Feature 1 remains in the dominant position in both years, with a marginal increased influence in Buy.
 However, features 2, 3, 4 become less significant in 2020 compared 2014, while the feature 5 has dropped out of the top 20 features.
 This progression suggests that feature importance is not constant across the time-series, and regular re-training is necessary for models to reflect most recent market information.
 Moreover, it is worth noting that except for the feature 1 which does not seem to change its mean SHAP value, the SHAP values of the other features are all smaller in 2020 than they were in 2014.
 This distribution may indicate that certain features dominate or are highly influential in 2014, while they tend to contribute equally in 2020.
 As a result, we would expect a better performance in feature selection in 2014 than in 2020 since fewer features are required to approximate the full model.